emmanuellekamwa/Private-events/README.md

 # Setup

-- First clone the repository on your local machine
+- First clone the repository on your local machine by typing git clone followed by the link of your repository
-- Browse into the project's directory by typing cd plus the name of the project file
+- cd Private-events
-- Run bundle install to install the necessary gems
+- Run bundle install to install the necessary gems and run the command yarn
-- Set up the database using rails db:migrate
+- First create the database using the command rails db:create and set up the database using rails db:migrate
+- To start the project, use the command rails server

 # Author